My first trip to the US was for my 21st birthday.

 The lease on our apartment was coming up for renewal, and we questioned whether we should sign on for another year.
 After talking it out for a few weeks, we decided that it might be the right time to move on.

 After travelling for a month on our way out of the US, we plan to head back to Australia, and what comes next is a big fat question mark.
-We hope to base ourselves back in Sydney, but honestly, our future is wide open.
+We will probably base ourselves back in Sydney, but honestly, our future is wide open.

 Living in another country was not simple or easy.
 It was challenging, and at certain times, it sucked, but I wouldn’t trade the experience for anything.
 Most of our time abroad was absolutely wonderful.